Copyright 2019 © La Vuelta al Mundo Sin Prisas. Todos los derechos reservados.

 House Carers: Volunteer by going to the homes of people who are away for a while and taking care of them.
 And pets or gardens if they have them.
 It costs 50 USD per year.
 It’s in the bedroom for now and I haven’t used it.
 Here you can enter his page.

 Trusted House Sitters: Something similar to the previous House Carers.
 Here it’s all about caring for pets.
 But it may also be that your work is in the garden or in the house itself.
-In this page the price depends on the plan you choose, you have three different ones, ranging from 71.97 USD to 95.88 USD.
+On that page the price depends on the plan you choose, you have three different ones, ranging from 71.97 USD to 95.88 USD.
 As far as I can read, it works mostly on: GB, Australia, NZ and USA.
 Here you can access their website and find out more.

 On boats or sailboats you are not usually a volunteer like the ones I have told you about so far.
 In most cases you have to contribute some money to the expenses -visas, food, gas…-.
 You may also be paid if you have experience with some of the needs of the skipper or captain or that you do it for free and exchange your work for your expenses.
 That’s why I don’t know if I exactly call it volunteering.
 I’m still giving you all the information.